Darock-Studio/Darock-Bili/README_en.md

 > ————ThreeManager785

 > [!TIP]
-> You're right, but Meowbili is an open source world Bilivili third-party Apple Watch client developed by Darock.
+> You're right, but Meowbili is an open source world Bilibili third-party Apple Watch client developed by Darock.
 The game takes place in a real world called "School", where the person selected by the teacher will confiscate the mobile phone and guide the power of Apple Watch.
 You will play a mysterious role named "student", browse videos with different personalities and abilities in the classroom, defeat the strong enemy with them, and find the lost MEMZ.

-> [!TIP]
-> Bashan Chushui is desolate, and the plane is rectangular coordinate system.
->
-> responsibility,aw can also watch videos
->
-> High potassium fermentic acid to produce oxygen, Meowbili is so NB